William Damon

-William Damon (born 1944) is an American psychologist who is a retired professor at Stanford University and a senior fellow at Stanford University's Hoover Institution.
+William Damon (born 1944) is an American psychologist who is a professor emeritus at Stanford University and a retired senior fellow at Stanford University's Hoover Institution.
 He is one of the world's leading scholars of human development.
 Damon has done pioneering research on the development of purpose in life and wrote the influential book The Path to Purpose.
 Damon writes on intellectual and social development through the lifespan and has contributed to applied fields such as entrepreneurship education and philanthropic strategy.
 Damon has been elected to the National Academy of Education and the American Academy of Arts and Sciences.

 Early life and education

 Damon grew up in Brockton, Massachusetts and attended public schools there.
 His mother Helen was a shoe designer.
 His father Philip served in the army during World War II and did not return from the war.
 Damon moved in with his mother's uncle Louis, who helped raise him and sent him to college.
 He attended Phillips Academy Andover for high school.

 After college, Damon received a doctorate in psychology at the University of California, Berkeley.
 He then joined the psychology faculty at Clark University as an assistant professor.
 In the 1990s he was University Professor at Brown University, where he founded the Center for the Study of Human Development.